 “They ask forward-thinking questions and they’re planning a year in advance, and I think that’s key to any contract management,” she says.

-Hermes is the single point of contact for Schill Grounds Management, and there is always a Schill team on site, especially during snow events.
+The assistant operations manager is the single point of contact for Schill Grounds Management, and there is always a Schill team on site, especially during snow events.
 “We are constantly working on the property,” Dickey says.

 That’s what it takes to keep a vibrant, 24/7 live-work-play setting safe and accessible.
 Because of advanced planning, constant communication, and a tailored approach to commercial snow removal, the diverse clientele at Crocker Park can continue on with business and life as usual no matter the weather.